11 Don’t-Miss Aquariums in the U.S.

 Curious kids will enjoy array of hands-on activities at this highly rated aquarium.
 They can feel the rough skin of a sea star, the leathery feel of bottom-dwelling lake sturgeons, or the sensation of a friendly stingray flapping against their fingers at Stingray Touch, a seasonal exhibit.
 There’s even something for the preschool set, who can dress-up like penguins and explore Arctic waters in a kid-size submarine at Polar Play Zone.

-6. New England Aquarium, Boston, Massachusetts
+6. New England Aquarium

-Located in Boston, the New England Aquarium’s crown jewel is the Giant Ocean Tank, a four-story tank containing 200,000 gallons of water pumped in from Boston Harbor.
+Located right on the coast in Boston, the New England Aquarium‘s crown jewel is the Giant Ocean Tank, a four-story tank containing 200,000 gallons of water pumped in from Boston Harbor.
 The star of this tank is Myrtle, a green sea turtle who has lived here since 1970 and shares the habitat with moray eels, barracuda, and hundreds of colorful fish.
-Dozens of windows and scores of viewing bays at different heights make it easy for even small-fry visitors to get a great view.
-And the new Indo-Pacific Coral Reef is a stunner that illuminates the vital role reefs play in ocean health.

-7. Georgia Aquarium, Atlanta, Georgia
+Atlanta, Georgia

 Scuba diver and sea life in the Journey with Gentle Giants habitat at the Georgia Aquarium